DanTeegan/Networking-VPC/README.md

 ### EGRESS – Outbound
 - default (0.0.0.0)

-### NACL
-in NACL you Need to set outbound rules.
-By default, outbound traffic is denied

-Rules number matter, and you can deny IP as well as allow

 ### Important Terninology
 - VPC - Virtual Private Cloud in AWS to launch computing resources.